Princeton-CDH/lenape-timetree/content/leaves/unami-migration.md

 title: Unami Migration
 ---

-Southern New Jersey Lënape migrate to Pennsylvania with the Nanticokes
+Southern New Jersey Lënape migrate to Pennsylvania with the Nanticokes.